stevebauman/unfinalize/README.md

 }
 ```

-Updates to PHP files are done safely, quickly, and performant.
+- Updates to PHP files are done safely, quickly, and performant.

-Changes are also stored permanently, meaning there is no performance impact using Unfinalize.
+- Changes are stored permanently.
+There is no performance impact using Unfinalize.
+- No additional dependencies to your application.
+Unfinalize and its dependencies are [compiled into a single phar file](https://github.com/stevebauman/unfinalize/blob/master/builds).

 ## Installation